Fixing a low credit score is absolutely possible.

 Here's a step-by-step strategy for fixing a bad credit rating:

+If you haven't already figured out your current credit score, go get your free report from one of the 3 credit reporting agencies.
 You're allowed to get your free copy every 3 months from each of them.

 2. Check your report for errors